ARCO-Lab/WELLWebsite/README.md

 have latest dat take full part when only 1 half when 2, third when 3 with scroll if needed:

 have pop up close on click off, take bigger part of page normally, and not recall api but open the existing metric or graph

+ensure calendar date start cant be higher than end, and default hours minutes seconds is 00:00:00 for the request